 ethical ● value based ● professional

-Higher Plain Research & Education is a value driven practice supporting organisations to meet their aims through research, education, supervision and training.
+Higher Plain Research & Education is a value driven practice supporting organisations to meet their aims through research, education, consultation & co-production, policy writing, supervision and training.
 We are passionate and believe in the power of education and evidence informed practice and have the expertise to support you to reach your goals whether they are personal, team, or organisational.

 We are also experienced in working in a multi-stakeholder environment and so are happy to work in partnership with other organisations in research, education or training projects.